WHYAMERICASUCKS.COM

 The ownership map is concentrated, not mysterious

-When a small number of corporate parents sit on top of the biggest broadcast brands in the country, the range of people with structural power over television news and programming gets a lot smaller than most viewers probably imagine.
+A small number of corporate parents sit on top of the biggest broadcast brands in the country.

 Local station groups are a second power center

-That matters because local-station ownership is not just back-office plumbing.
-It is another layer of editorial and programming leverage sitting between the national network and the local viewer.
+Local-station ownership adds another layer of editorial and programming leverage between the national network and the local viewer.

 The Kimmel blackout showed how that leverage works